addstar34/addstar34.github.io/_posts/2016-08-19-ruby-sudoku-checker-challenge.md

 This came up as a code challenge on Codewars and I enjoyed it so why not blog about it.
 It includes learnings of Arrays and Enumerable.

 My solution to the problem wasn't the best but the beauty of Codewars is I can see solutions from other programmers and learn from them.
-So, I'm going to breakdown one of the solutions I really liked.
+So, I'm going to breakdown one of the solutions I really liked, after I refactored it a tiny bit to make it better ;)

 # The Rules of Sudoku